jleonard/click-through/README.md

 #Click Through
-A jQuery plugin for image clickthroughs in simulations.
+A jQuery plugin to create image click throughs.

 #####Note
 The plugin doesn't assign any .css to your DOM element.
 You'll need to apply basic .css to control size, tiling, etc.